JuanCSUCoder/JuanCSUCoder/README.md

 ### Hi there 👋
 ---
 ## My name is Juan Camilo Sánchez Urrego
 I'm a 17 years old self-taught programmer from Colombia, that is fascinated with everything related to computer science.
-Nowadays I don't have a college degree, but I have learn a lot from the internet since 12 years old, and developed some interesting projects that I'll be updating on here.
+I have learn a lot from the internet since 12 years old, and developed some interesting projects that I'll be updating on here.

 [Platzi Profile](https://platzi.com/@juancamilosanchezurrego/)